TanUkkii007/akka-cluster-custom-downing/README.md

 ### OldestAutoDowningRoles

-`OldestAutoDowningRoles` automatically downs nodes with specified roles.
+`OldestAutoDowningRoles` automatically downs unreachable members.
 A node responsible to down is the oldest member of a specified role.
 If `oldest-member-role` is not specified, the oldest member among all cluster members fulfills its duty.